axieriee/evergarden/starlight/2025/September-starlight.md

 Anxious > getting calmer by the afternoon.
 Comfort in my litte garden!
-Suuupperrr sleepyy zzZzZZzz~ Wish I was sleeping on some puffy clounds rn
+Suuupperrr sleepyy zzZzZZzz~ Wish I was sleeping on some puffy clounds rn Sadness... heart is extremely heavy today due to trading..

 ----